Colour Photo: Reception

 The Times of India critic Thadhagath Pathi gave 3.5/5 stars and wrote that "Colour Photo is a heart-wrenching love story that stays with you."
 Pathi praised the performances of the lead cast, in addition to music and other technical aspects.
-Sangeetha Devi Dundoo of The Hindu stated that Colour Photo deserves a pat on the pack for going against the norms in Telugu cinema.
+Sangeetha Devi Dundoo of The Hindu stated that Colour Photo deserves a pat on the back for going against the norms in Telugu cinema.
 Eenadu wrote that the film is "an impressive love story in parts."
 While appreciating the director for picking up a storyline based on colourism, the reviewer opined that he couldn't translate it well into the screenplay.
 The review also stated that the lead actors have performed well in their given roles.
 A reviewer from Sakshi praised the storyline, performances and the music but criticized the slow-paced screenplay.

 Jahnavi Reddy of The News Minute wrote that the film The intersections of biases around skin colour, caste and race are extremely complex, and the film doesn't exactly do a perfect job addressing them".
 Baradwaj Rangan of Film Companion South stated that Colour Photo is one of the better products of this [direct-to-streaming] era.